- General Questions

 Are undergraduate students eligible for this program?

-No. If there is a loss of work, they can use their emergency sick leave and then will need to be laid off.
+No. If there is a loss of work, they will need to be laid off.
 Please see the HR FAQs.